Photography | UAL Diploma in Art & Design (Photography) | Level 3

 - Extensive photography facilities

 - Live briefs and commissions

-To join this Level 3 course, you should have at least 4 GCSEs at grade 4 (C) or above, preferably including English and maths, and a portfolio of creative work.
+At least four GCSEs at grade 4 or above, including English, maths and a creative subject, and a portfolio of your creative work.

 An interview with a course tutor will be required prior to enrolment.

 You should familiarise yourself with the following texts before the course begins:

 - Michael Langford, Basic Photography (Focal Press, 2000)

 - Visual language in art and design